vpp-dev/vpp-rust-plugin/README.md

 # vpp-rust-plugin
-An experiment with making a VPP plugin in Rust.
+This is an experiment with making a VPP plugin in Rust.

-This is a very early stage code, and mostly for exploring this myself, soliciting some interest in the community, and learning myself some Rust in the process :-)
+It is a very early stage code, and mostly for exploring this myself, soliciting some interest in the community, and learning myself some Rust in the process :-)